Top 7 Common Bodybuilding Mistakes Made by Beginners

 While lat pulldowns and bicep curls have their proper place in training they are not necessarily the basis for your training.

 Furthermore, sometimes people choose to eat worse because they are training hard.
-This is wrongfully justify a bad diet.
+This wrongfully justifies a bad diet.

 Eating too little protein and too many carbohydrates is a recipe for complete dietary disaster.
 With tools available today to help track your meals there is no reason not to stick to a solid diet plan.